toolmantim/fig-buildbox-agent/Readme.md

 Stopping figbuildboxagent_agent_1...
 ```

-### Without Fig

-You don't need to run the agent itself using fig. You can run it as [as you'd normally do](https://github.com/buildbox/agent), but you'll need to make sure fig is installed, Docker is installed and running, and to copy [bootstrap.fig.sh](bootstrap.fig.sh) and tell the agent to use that instead of the standard one.
+### Outside of Docker

+If you don't want to run the build agent itself using Fig and Docker:

+* Install Fig and Docker.
+* Ensure Docker is running.
+* Install buildbox-agent as per usual.
+* Copy [bootstrap.fig.sh](bootstrap.fig.sh) to the buildbox agent directory (usually `/home/buildbox/.buildbox/` if you installed it as the buildbox user).
+* Start your buildbox agents with `--bootstrap-script /home/buildbox/.buildbox/bootstrap.fig.sh`

 ## Setting up your projects